kevin-robb/orb_slam_implementation/README.md

 # Using Our Own Data
+## Converting from Rosbag to Image Set
 Since we have not setup the ROS-compatible part of ORB_SLAM3, the only input we can use is a folder of images, with a corresponding txt file of timestamps.
 To convert a rosbag of image data into this format, follow [this guide](http://wiki.ros.org/rosbag/Tutorials/Exporting%20image%20and%20video%20data).

 I've taken the provided rosbag called `car_IR_RGB_lidar.bag`, renamed it to `car_provided.bag`, and extracted images from the two cameras, on topics `/camera_array/cam0/image_raw` and `/camera_array/cam1/image_raw`.
 These are stored in a directory `car_provided`, with subdirectories `cam0` and `cam1` containing the respective sets of images.

-We also need a timestamps file, so for the sake of testing I will make a file containing integers 1 to the number of images in the set:
+We also need a timestamps file, so for the sake of testing I will make a file containing integers 1 to the number of images in the set, providing the matching filename for each.
+Run the included python script with `python3 create_timestamps.py` after setting the `number_of_images` value in the code to the length of your image set.

-    seq 1 5252 > timestamps.txt

 In the future, the true timestamps can be extracted from the stamped time in the header of each camera's info messages, which are published to `/camera_array/cam0/camera_info` and `/camera_array/cam1/camera_info`, respectively.

+## Stereo Rectification Parameters
+We need to provide ORB_SLAM3 a .yaml file containing calibration parameters for the cameras.
+Much of this information, including the D, K, R, and P matrices, is published on the `/camera_array/cam0/camera_info` and `/camera_array/cam1/camera_info` topics, so we can get it from echoing these topics and recording an output.